alwx2008/garthchat-utilities/README.md

 <h1 align=center>Garthchat Utilities</h1>

-This project contains various "meta-utilities" for Garthchat.
+**Welcome to Garthchat Utilities!** This project contains various "meta-utilities" for Garthchat.
 This includes source code generation tools, linting programs, and other stuff to help bootstrap and facilitate the development of Garthchat.

+#### Management
+This project is owned and managed by [Gartham](https://github.com/Gartham).
+This is meant to be a fun, collaborative, community project that members of my community can contribute to.
+I'm looking forward to programming with friends and hopefully teaching some how to fluently and effectively program.

 # Contribution
 **You may submit contributions to this project**, and are free to ask to be a collaborator/contributor to avoid having to fork the repo to make contributions!
 Through contributing, however, you grant me, (Gartham), a perpetual, irrevocable, unmodifiable, limitless, royalty-free copyright license to copy, modify, reproduce, export, sublicense, display, distribute, or otherwise do with as I see fit, the contributions you make and derivatives of such contributions.